MrCheatEugene/NodeServer/README.md

 # NodeServer
 Simple nodejs server.
 Uses HTTP,FS,Readline libaries(installed in nodejs by default).
 # Installing
 Download and extract nodeserver archive.
 It can be found in releases.
+From v.1.1.2 Requires https://www.npmjs.com/package/mime-types
 ## On local machine
 1. Run `node app.js`.
 2. Enter the port for webserver.